-Myth 1: Your Family Could Owe MORE Than Your Property Value
+Myth 1: Your Family Could Owe MORE Than Your Property IS WORTH

-If you purchase your equity release plan from an Equity Release Council1 approved provider; you will get an assurance that you will never owe more than the worth of your house after its sale.
+If you select an equity release plan from a provider approved by the Equity Release Council1; you’ll never owe more than the worth of your house after its sale.
 This assurance is called a no-negative-equity guarantee.

 What does this mean for you?

 The no-negative-equity guarantee means that if your home sells for less than the mortgage value; the difference will be written off.
 Usually, any funds left over after the mortgage has been settled will be paid to the beneficiaries in your will.

 Myth 2: You Will Have to Pay Monthly Instalments